-Winter Brown, Ph.D., RYT 500, RPYT, and life-long learner, combines movement, breath, and mindfulness in order to unleash and empower the healer within you.
+Winter Brown, Ph.D., C-IAYT, E-RYT 500, and RPYT, combines movement, breath, and mindfulness in order to unleash and empower the healer within you.
 Winter strives to create inclusive and safe spaces that offer precise cueing, minimal hands-on adjustments, and choices and modifications that bring yoga to life in your body and mind.

 Are you seeking yoga in a vibrant, communal environment; in a small, focused and individual session; or in a workshop that concentrates on certain elements of yoga, life, and your body?
 I offer numerous ways for you to tap into your yoga groove and enhance your wellbeing.
 Please consider my offerings in prenatal and postpartum care, pelvic floor yoga therapy, workshops, and group classes.